stelviodev/stelvio/docs/guides/project-structure.md

 - [Working with Lambda Functions](lambda.md) - Learn more about how to work with Lambda functions
 - [Working with API Gateway](api-gateway.md) - Learn how to create APIs
-- [Working with DynamoDB](dynamo-db.md) - Learn how to create DynamoDB table
+- [Working with DynamoDB](dynamo-db.md) - Learn how to create DynamoDB tables
 - [Linking](linking.md) - Learn how linking automates IAM, permissions, envars and more